zoraviel/CSS-assignment-2/README.md

 http://[ your username ].github.io/CSS-assignment-2/twosides.html

-If you need to fix anything after your first commit-and-sync, you will need to commit and sync AGAIN to get your changes up on GitHub.
+If you need to fix anything after your first commit-and-push, you will need to commit and push AGAIN to get your changes up on GitHub.
 Don't forget to do all your work in your *gh-pages* branch!

 ## Check the rubric and submit in Canvas